marcopernpruner/eudi-wallet-it-docs/docs/en/trust.rst

 The Entity Configuration HTTP Response MUST set the media type to `application/entity-statement+jwt`.

 The Entity Configuration MUST be cryptographically signed.
-The public part of this key MUST be provided in the Entity Configuration and within the Entity Statement issued by a immediate superior and related to its subordinate Federation Entity.
+The public part of this key MUST be provided in the Entity Configuration and within the Subordinate Statement issued by a immediate superior and related to its subordinate Federation Entity.

 The Entity Configuration MAY also contain one or more Trust Marks.

 .. note::
   **Entity Configuration Signature**

-  All the signature-check operations regarding the Entity Configurations, Entity Statements and Trust Marks, are carried out with the Federation public keys.
+  All the signature-check operations regarding the Entity Configurations, Subordinate Statements and Trust Marks, are carried out with the Federation public keys.
 For the supported algorithms refer to Section `Cryptografic Algorithm`.

 Entity Configurations Common Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^